-Swift Justice in old west Vegas
+child abduction and Swift Justice in old west Vegas

 stranger danger - then and now

-A Suspect Caught in Time
+A Suspect nabbed in Time

-Sheriff Gay’s deputy located the child walking along the Las Vegas Creek with one Walter Smith.
-Smith only arrived to Vegas a week before the incident and took a job at the Las Vegas Bakery.
+Las Vegas in 1909 only had a population of 800 people, so it did not take long before Undersheriff Gay’s and his deputy’s questioning of witnesses led to the arrest of a newcomer to the city – one Walter Smith, who had arrived from California a week earlier and taken up a job at the Las Vegas Bakery in Old Town.
 There is virtually no information that could be found about Smith and he likely was among the frequent transient travelers that hopped the rails searching throughout the west for work.

 the practical limits of due process